On Darmon's program for the generalized Fermat equation, I: Irreducibility

 \begin{proposition} Assume that $r \not\equiv 1 \pmod{4}$ and that $r \nmid a+b$.
 Then, for all primes~$p \neq 2$ and all~$\Fp \mid p$ in~$K$, the representation~$\rhobar_{J_r,\Fp}$ is absolutely irreducible. \end{proposition} \begin{proof} According to the discussion before the Proposition~\ref{P:irredSupercuspidal}, we may assume~\(p\neq r\).
 Corollary~\ref{C:inertiaOrderAt7} implies that $J_r/K$ has a supercuspidal inertial type at~$\Fq_r$ with inertia image of order~$4$.
 The result now follows as in the proof of Proposition~\ref{P:irredSupercuspidal}. \end{proof}

-The previous results give sharp lower bounds for irreducibility of the residual representations attached to~$J_r/K$ under certain contraints on~$r$ and~$a,b \in \Z$.
+The previous results give sharp lower bounds for irreducibility of the residual representations attached to~$J_r/K$ under certain constraints on~$r$ and~$a,b \in \Z$.
 The following result has a weaker conclusion but holds for all~$r$.

 \begin{proposition} There exists a constant $B_r$, depending only on $r$, such that the following holds.
 Assume~\(a,b\) satisfy $ab \neq 0$ and $2r \nmid a+b$.

 Then, for every prime $p>B_r$ and all $\Fp \mid p$ in $K$, the representation $\rhobar_{J_r,\Fp}$ is absolutely irreducible. \end{proposition} \begin{proof} Since $2r\nmid a+b$ we have either $2\nmid a+b$ or $r\nmid a+b$.
 From Proposition~\ref{P:typeAt2} and~Proposition~\ref{P:typeAt7a}, we have that~$J_r/K$ has potentially good reduction at the primes~$\Fq_2 \mid 2$ or at~$\Fq_r$, respectively.
 Moreover, according to Theorem~\ref{T:conductorJI}, we have that~\(J_r\) is semistable at all primes not dividing~\(2r\) and from Theorem~\ref{T:GL2typeJr} it is of~\(\GL_2\)-type by the totally real field~\(K\).
 Finally, the fact that all endomorphisms of~\(J_r\) are defined over~\(K\) follows from Proposition~\ref{P:multiplicativeRedJ} because $ab \neq 0$ implies there is a prime $q \neq 2,r$ dividing $a^r + b^r$.